Imperatives for a New Legal Industry Era

 By Axiom Law

-The changes brought on by the COVID-19 pandemic have rapidly shifted the way we work, our economic outlook, and our daily lives.
+The changes brought on by the current economic crisis have rapidly shifted the way we work, our business outlook, and our daily lives.
 This is the first time a global health crisis has merged with a financial crisis of this magnitude, and the way forward is uncharted territory.

 To help legal departments navigate and succeed in this new environment, Axiom co-hosted a webinar with Above the Law in late March 2020 to discuss the crisis’s impact on how the legal industry works, and the impact it will have on the industry long-term.